srinivasdasu/MyInterviewbit/README.md

 # MyInterviewbit
-It has programs which asked in major IT companies by solving in a efficient way I know :P
+It has programs which asked in major IT companies by solving in a efficient way.